dmytrokoren/PfSense-CPU-Temp-Alert/README.md

       - Month of the year - *
       - Day of the week - *
       - User -  root
-      - Command - ``` bash /usr/local/bin/PfCPU_temp_alert.sh ```
+      - Command - ``` bash /usr/local/bin/PfCPU_temp_alert_hc.sh ```

   3. Click on Save.

 We have completed the setup.
 You will receive a Telegram notification if your system surpasses a specified temperature threshold, allowing prompt action to save your system.
+In addition, you will be able to monitor cron job ping via healthchecks.io

 Feedback is always welcome.